Who We Are

-Co-created with input from our partners, the Flow of Funds chart (click to enlarge) represents the flow of state and federal dollars in the early childhood system in South Carolina, as well as illustrates the collaborative body that makes up the Early Childhood Advisory Council.
-As an integrated system, many agencies collaborate and contract with each other to provide services to our children, parents, and child care educators.
+Co-created with input from our partners, the Flow of Funds chart (click to enlarge and print) represents the flow of state and federal dollars in the early childhood system in South Carolina, as well as illustrates the collaborative body that makes up the Early Childhood Advisory Council.
+As an integrated system, many agencies collaborate and contract with each other to provide services to our children, parents and child care educators.
 Therefore, the funds represented here are included under the agencies that receive the funds, not necessarily the ones doing work on the ground.

 The Early Childhood Advisory Council at work